-Yr 10

-Health and Physical Education
+Yr 10 Health and Physical Education

-Health and Physical Education (Full year, compulsory)
+Health and Physical Education (Full year, compulsory) UNIT OVERVIEW

 The course consists of both Health and Physical Education units.
-In Semester 1, students will investigate non-communicable diseases.
-They will conduct and perform fitness tests to assess their own fitness levels and participate in a range of training methods to improve personal fitness.
+In Semester 1, students will investigate mental health addictions and road safety with an overall goal of building healthier communities.
+They will conduct and perform fitness tests to asses their own fitness levels and participate in a range of training methods to improve personal fitness as well as deliver a training method session to the class.